francois-vincent/kworkflows/README.md

     )
 ```

-Then, add this mixin and these fields to the underlying model:
+Then, add this (quasi) mixin and your state field to the underlying model:

 ```
 from kworkflows import KWorkFlowEnabled, StateField